Arom Evans, MD

 Dr. Jennifer DesRuisseau, PharmD

-Dr. DesRuisseau is the Chief Operating Officer of Orion Behavioral Health Network.
+Dr. DesRuisseau is the Chief Financial Officer of Orion Behavioral Health Network.
 She attended the University of Florida for undergraduate studies and then in 1999 obtained her doctorate of pharmacy degree at Nova Southeastern University in Ft.
 Lauderdale, Florida.
 She also completed a residency program at the Long Beach California Veteran’s Affairs Hospital in 2000.
 The primary focus of her residency was ambulatory care.
 Prior to working for Orion Behavioral Health, she was a clinical care specialist at the VA focusing on anticoagulation and hyperlipidemia.
 In her spare time she enjoys jogging, hiking and spending time with her family.

-Chris Dietrich, PA-C
+Christopher Dietrich, PA-C

 Cherise Hug, PA-C

 Cherise is the Assistant Medical Director.
 She was raised in a military household.
 She moved around frequently before finally making Alaska home in 2005.
 She worked in primary care prior to attending PA school at the MEDEX Northwest training program through the University of Washington.
 After graduation Cherise gained experience in psychiatry working at an acute inpatient care facility.